Risk Assessment and Risk Matrices

 • A risk matrix is a prioritization tool, not proof that a hazard is acceptable.

-• Initial risk and residual risk should be distinguished after controls are selected and verified.
+• Distinguish initial (inherent) risk from residual risk after controls are selected and verified.

 Risk assessment turns hazards into priorities

-Risk combines the severity of potential harm with the likelihood that the harm will occur, often influenced by exposure frequency, exposure duration, number of people exposed, control reliability, and uncertainty.
-Risk assessment does not make hazards disappear.
-It helps decide which hazards need immediate action, what level of control is justified, and what residual risk remains after controls.
+Risk combines the severity of potential harm with the likelihood that it occurs, modified by exposure frequency, exposure duration, the number of people exposed, control reliability, and uncertainty.
+A common conceptual model is Risk = Severity × Likelihood (some models add an Exposure factor).
+Risk assessment does not make hazards disappear — it decides which hazards need immediate action, what level of control is justified, and what residual risk remains.

-A risk matrix is a common tool for comparing severity and likelihood.
-Severity may range from minor first aid to fatality or catastrophic loss.
-Likelihood may range from rare to frequent.
-Some organizations include exposure or control effectiveness as separate factors.
-The key is to define scoring criteria before ranking hazards so the assessment is not driven only by opinion or politics.
+A risk matrix compares severity and likelihood on a grid.
+Severity bands typically run from minor first aid to fatality or catastrophic loss; likelihood bands run from rare to frequent.
+The cell color (often green/yellow/red) signals priority.
+The non-negotiable rule: define scoring criteria before ranking so the assessment is driven by agreed definitions, not opinion or politics.

-SeverityConsequence if the hazard causes harmHigh severity can demand action even when likelihood seems low
+SeverityConsequence if the hazard causes harmHigh severity can demand action even at low likelihood

-LikelihoodChance of the event under current conditionsMust consider exposure and control reliability
+LikelihoodChance of the event under current conditionsMust reflect exposure and control reliability

-ExposureWho is exposed, how often, and for how longRare tasks can still be high risk if severity is serious
+ExposureWho is exposed, how often, how longRare tasks can still be high risk if severity is serious

-Residual riskRisk after controls are implemented and verifiedMust be reassessed, not assumed
+Residual riskRisk after controls implemented and verifiedMust be reassessed, not assumed

-Risk toleranceLevel accepted by the organization under defined criteriaCannot override legal or ethical duties
+Risk toleranceLevel accepted under defined criteriaCannot override legal or ethical duties

-Risk matrices are useful but imperfect.
-A color-coded box can simplify uncertainty too much.
+A color-coded box can oversimplify uncertainty.
 Two teams may score the same hazard differently if terms are vague.
-A matrix can hide rare catastrophic risk if likelihood is underestimated.
-It can also make a moderate recurring exposure look less important than a dramatic but unrealistic scenario.
-The ASP answer should use the matrix as one input, then apply professional judgment and the hierarchy of controls.
+A matrix can hide rare catastrophic risk when likelihood is underestimated, and it can make a moderate recurring exposure look less urgent than a dramatic but unrealistic scenario.
+Treat the matrix as one input, then apply professional judgment and the hierarchy of controls.

-Existing controls must be evaluated honestly.
-A written procedure that is not followed should not receive the same credit as an engineered interlock that is inspected and maintained.
-PPE that is unavailable, uncomfortable, or not used correctly may not reduce residual risk as assumed.
-Control verification is part of risk assessment because the rating depends on real performance.
+Existing controls must be credited honestly.
+A written procedure that is not followed should not earn the same credit as an inspected, maintained engineered interlock.
+PPE that is unavailable, uncomfortable, or worn incorrectly may not reduce residual risk as assumed.
+Control verification is part of risk assessment because the rating depends on real-world performance.

-Risk assessment should be updated when conditions change.
-Triggers include new equipment, new chemicals, layout changes, staffing changes, contractor work, incident findings, near misses, audit results, process upsets, or new information about hazards.
-A risk assessment from last year may no longer be valid after a production rate increase or maintenance redesign.
+Risk assessments expire when conditions change.
+Triggers include new equipment, new chemicals, layout changes, staffing changes, contractor work, incident findings, near misses, audit results, process upsets, or new hazard information.
+A production-rate increase or a maintenance redesign can invalidate last year's assessment, which is why management of change routinely forces a fresh review.

-1. Define severity, likelihood, exposure, and scoring criteria.
+1. Define severity, likelihood, exposure, and scoring criteria up front.

 2. Identify the hazard and credible loss scenarios.

-3. Score risk with current controls in place.
+3. Score initial risk with current controls in place.

 4. Choose additional controls using the hierarchy of controls.

-7. Reassess if work, equipment, people, or data change.
+7. Reassess when work, equipment, people, or data change.

-For exam scenarios, avoid answers that use the matrix to justify inaction without control review.
-A high-severity hazard with weak controls usually needs action even if the likelihood estimate is debated.
-The best answer often combines risk ranking, feasible higher-level controls, worker input, and follow-up verification.
+Common trap: answers that use the matrix to justify inaction without a control review.
+The defensible choice combines risk ranking, feasible higher-level controls, worker input, and follow-up verification.

 Test Your Knowledge